 Once the value of your asset has been determined, you must submit our Fair Market Valuation Form and your valuator must provide supporting documentation.
 A formal appraisal, a comparative market analysis, or a copy of a subscription agreement are all valid options.
 Invalid supporting documentation includes e-mail communication from your valuator, a Schedule K-1, marketing materials, or expired documents.

 The valuation process will depend on the asset type.
 If your retirement plan owns a closely-held LLC, you must identify any assets owned by the entity and provide their fair market values as if they were individual assets in your account (even though the LLC itself is the plan-held asset).
 Cash holdings must be included in the valuation, any liabilities must be listed, and our Fair Market Valuation Form (Closely-Held LLC) must be submitted.

 For real estate, the supporting documentation examples listed above will likely apply.
 Broker opinion letters or valid documentation from your local county assessor's office could also be submitted.
 Certain alternative IRA investments may entail a less-complicated fair market valuation process, while others may not require you to undergo the process at all.
-If your retirement plan owns precious metals, you're not required to submit an independent valuation because the market values ("spot values") of gold, silver, platinum, and palladium are readily available and relatively consistent.
+If your retirement plan owns precious metals, you're not required to submit an independent valuation because the market values ("spot values") of gold, silver, platinum, and palladium, much like those of stocks, are readily available.